llvm/llvm-archive/llvm-top/README.txt

   *
      Anything else is an error.

+All the scripts need some (minimal) set of modules to work on.
+You have three choices on the command line:

+  1. Don't specify any modules - the script will work with the currently checked out set of modules.

+  2. Specify the modules you want, by name - generally you only have to specify the one or two at the top of the dependency graph.

+  3. Specify "all" - all modules will be checked out (careful!)

 So, for example:

-  ./build llvm-gcc-4-0 ENABLE_OPTIMIZED=1 PREFIX=/my/install/dir VERBOSE=1
+  ./build llvm-gcc-4.0 ENABLE_OPTIMIZED=1 PREFIX=/my/install/dir VERBOSE=1

-As you might guess, this will check out both llvm and llvm-gcc-4-0 if they haven't been and then configure and build optimized versions of each.
-They will be configured to install to /my/install/dir and there will be some minimal confirmation of the steps taken.
+As you might guess, this will do the following:

+  1. Check out the llvm-gcc-4.0 module
+  2. Check out the core module because llvm-gcc-4.0 depends on core
+  3. Check out the support module because core depends on support
+  4. Build the support module in optimized mode and configured to install into /my/install/dir
+  5. Build the core module the same way.
+  6. Build the llvm-gcc-4.0 module the same way.
+  7. Do all of the above with some simple progress messages.

 The modules available are:

   llvm-top     - This directory
-  sample       - A sample module you can use as a template for your own support      - The support libraries, makefile system, etc. llvm         - The core llvm software llvm-gcc-4.0 - The C/C++/Obj-C front end for llvm, based on GCC 4.0 llvm-gcc-4.2 - The C/C++/Obj-C front end for llvm, based on GCC 4.2 cfe          - The new C/C++/Obj-C front end for llvm
+  sample       - A sample module you can use as a template for your own support      - The support libraries, makefile system, etc. core         - The core llvm software (currently "llvm") llvm-gcc-4.0 - The C/C++/Obj-C front end for llvm, based on GCC 4.0 llvm-gcc-4.2 - The C/C++/Obj-C front end for llvm, based on GCC 4.2 cfe          - The new C/C++/Obj-C front end for llvm